eatekha/MyFinance/README.md

 ## Updates

-Final Version, almost ready to be deployed
+Final Version, almost ready to be deployed (Sept 19/23)